Emergency Button For The Elderly

 Why Consider Getting An Emergency Button For Elderly Relatives?

-If you have an elderly relative who lives alone and you want to have greater peace of mind about their security and well-being, a panic button is the answer to your problems.
-It is especially useful if you don’t live close to your loved one and are unable to get to them quickly in an emergency situation.
+If you live alone and have concerns about growing older or have concerns about an elderly relative living alone, a panic button could be the answer.
+Especially useful if you do not live close to your loved ones and are therefore, unable to get to them quickly in an emergency situation.

-If your elderly relative has a known health condition or mobility problem, an emergency button will give both you and your loved one the peace of mind you seek.
-However, even if your relative is currently fit and well, the chances of them requiring assistance in the future are high.
-Half of all people aged 65 and over have at least one fall per year, and that increases to 75% of all over 80-year-olds.
-Having an emergency button for your elderly relative will ensure that, should an incident arise, they can get a speedy response.
+If an elderly relative has a known health condition or mobility problem, an emergency button is an essential tool that will help to give you both much improved peace of mind.
+Even if your relative is currently fit and well, the chance of them requiring assistance in the future is high.
+Regardless of fitness level, approximately half of all people aged 65 and over will fall at least once per year.
+The figure increases to 75% in those aged over 80.
+Having an emergency button for your elderly relative will ensure that, should an incident arise, they can get help as quickly as possible.

-Here at SureSafe we have a wide range of emergency buttons to suit the needs of all kinds of user.
-Contact our knowledgeable team today and help your older loved one to enjoy greater independence.
+At SureSafe there are a wide variety of emergency buttons available.
+Solutions to suit the needs and requirements of a vast range of users.
+Contact our experienced and knowledgeable team today and help improve the quality of life of your loved ones.